 Board of Education Policy 3420: Non-Discrimination and Anti-Harassment in the School District

-Discrimination is, generally, the practice of conferring or denying privileges on the basis of membership in a legally protected class.
-Discriminatory actions may include, but are not limited to: refusing to promote or hire an individual on the basis of his/her membership in a protected class, denying an individual access to facilities or educational benefits on the basis of his/her membership in a protected class, or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.
+Generally stated, discrimination consists of the differential treatment of a person or group of people on the basis of their membership in a protected class.
+Discriminatory actions may include, but are not limited to: refusing to promote or hire an individual on the basis of their membership in a protected class, denying an individual access to facilities or educational benefits on the basis of their membership in a protected class, or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.

-Prior to the beginning of each school year, the District shall issue an appropriate public announcement or publication which advises students, parents/guardians, employees and other relevant individuals of the District’s established grievance procedures for resolving complaints of discrimination and harassment.
-Included in such announcement or publication will be the name, address, telephone number, and email address of the Civil Rights Compliance Officer.
+Prior to the beginning of each school year, the District shall issue an appropriate public announcement or publication which advises students, parents/guardians, employees and other relevant individuals of the District’s established grievance procedures for resolving complaints of discrimination and/or harassment.
+Included in such announcement or publication will be the contact information of the CRCO(s).
+Various District polices and documents address discrimination and harassment.
+All complaints will be handled in accordance with the applicable District policies and/or documents.

 To the extent possible, all complaints will be treated as confidential.
 Disclosure may, however, be necessary to complete a thorough investigation of the charges and/or notify law enforcement officials.

 If an investigation reveals that discrimination or harassment has occurred, the District will take immediate corrective action as warranted.
-Such action will be taken in accordance with applicable laws and regulations, as well as any and all relevant codes of conduct, District policies and administrative regulations, collective bargaining agreements, and/or third-party contracts.
+Such action will be taken in accordance with applicable laws and regulations, as well as any and all relevant codes of conduct, District policies and administrative regulations, collective bargaining agreements, and/or third-party contracts, or other document such as the District’s Code of Conduct.

 Knowingly Makes False Accusations

-Any employee or student who knowingly makes false accusations against another individual as to allegations of discrimination or harassment will face appropriate disciplinary action.
+Any employee or student who knowingly makes false accusations against another individual as to allegations of discrimination and/or harassment will face appropriate disciplinary action.

 The Board prohibits any retaliatory behavior directed against complainants, victims, witnesses, and/or any other individuals who participated in the investigation of a complaint of discrimination and/or harassment.
-Complaints of retaliation may be directed to the Civil Rights Compliance Officer.
-In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in such a capacity, or to the Superintendent.
+Complaints of retaliation may be directed to the CRCO(s).
+In the event the CRCO is the alleged offender, the report will be directed to another CRCO, if the District has designated another individual to serve in such a capacity, or to the Superintendent.

 Where appropriate, follow-up inquiries will be made to ensure that discrimination and/or harassment has not resumed and that those involved in the investigation have not suffered retaliation.